imipramine (Oral route)Pronunciation

 Imipramine is used to treat depression.
 It belongs to a group of medicines known as tricyclic antidepressants (TCA).
 These medicines are thought to work by increasing the activity of a chemical called serotonin in the brain.

 Imipramine tablets are also used to treat enuresis (bedwetting) in children.

 imipramine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For imipramine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to imipramine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of imipramine in the elderly.
-However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require an adjustment in the dose for patients receiving imipramine.
+However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving imipramine.